 Tunisian had Islamist motive for killing Austrian couple - minister

 A Tunisian man suspected of killing an elderly couple in their home is believed to have had an Islamist motive, Austria's Interior Minister Wolfgang Sobotka said.
-Austria's Interior Minister Wolfgang Sobotka talks to journalists ahead of a cabinet meeting in Vienna, Austria, April 19, 2017.
+The killer slit the throat of an 85-year-old woman with a knife and stabbed and beat her 87-year-old husband in the northern city of Linz on Friday.

 Discussions